AWN1000 Sensor - Internal Tap DeploymentUpdated Nov 13, 2023

 - Using a CAT6 RJ45 Ethernet cable, connect LAN0 on the sensor to your network switch.

 (Optional) If you need to bridge additional internal interfaces to your firewall, create additional 1G internal tap bridges.
-Repeat the previous step with any of the following port pairs:
+Repeat the previous step with any of these port pairs:

 - WAN1 and LAN1